Working Time; Sickness and Absence; National Minimum Wage Issues; GDPR; & much morePosted in : 'Any Questions' Webinar Recordings on 7 June 2019

 Scott Alexander, Head of Learning and Development at Legal Island, discusses your Northern Ireland employment law questions and topical HR issues with Seamus McGranaghan from the employment team at O'Reilly Stewart Solicitors.

 Don’t forget to visit the ‘Seamus Says – Employment Law Discussion’ section on the employment law hub, which provides answers to over 130 employment-related questions addressed throughout this webinar series.

-Log in to watch the recording and read the
+Log in to watch the recording and read the full transcription.

 Already a subscriber?

 Click here to login and access the full article.Log in now to read the full article